 See: Restore a previous version of a file stored in OneDrive

 With Files on Demand, you can store your files in the OneDrive online service, but only download the files that you need when you need them.
-You can free up space for files you're no longer using.
+You can free up space on your device for files you're no longer using.
 See:

 OneDrive has a Storage Metrics screen which shows you the items in your OneDrive that consume the most space.